framspace/dncs-lab/README.md

 |  Host-c  |  enp0s8    | 192.168.4.2 |   4    |

 ## Vagrant file
-The vagrant file contains the basic setup for every virtual machine, including the path to each start up script.
+The vagrant file contains the basic setup for every virtual machine, including the path to each start-up script.
-We modifed the paths to the start up script for every virtual machine (default is common.sh), afterwards we also increased the virtual memory dedicated to Host-c from 256 MB to 512 MB to be able to run the Docker image.
+We modified the paths to the start-up script for every virtual machine (default is common.sh), afterwards we also increased the virtual memory dedicated to Host-c from 256 MB to 512 MB to be able to run the Docker image.

 ## List of commands
 In the various scripts we used several commands which are explained below:
-- In order to know what interfaces are physically installed on a system it's necessary to use this command because `ifconfig` shows only interfaces that are in a configured state.
+- To know what interfaces are physically installed on a system it's necessary to use this command because `ifconfig` shows only interfaces that are in a configured state.

 ```
 dsmeg| grep -i eth
 ```
-- Assignes an IP address to a specific interface.
+- Assigns an IP address to a specific interface.

 ```
 ip addr add [ip] dev [interface]